-Even if you understand the importance of building your child’s self-esteem, and try to consciously use effective communication techniques, it is still easy to say things you wish you had not said in the heat of the moment.
-Why?
-Because you get angry and anger is a part of life.
+Even if you understand the importance of supporting another’s self-esteem, and try to consciously use effective communication techniques, it is still easy to say things you wish you had not said in the heat of the moment.
+Here are some ideas for expressing your strong feelings before they erupt into anger.

 What is your conflict style?